optuna/optuna/CONTRIBUTING.md

 ### Checking the Format, Coding Style, and Type Hints

-Code is formatted with [black](https://github.com/psf/black), and docstrings are formatted with [blackdoc](https://github.com/keewis/blackdoc).
-Coding style is checked with [flake8](http://flake8.pycqa.org) and [isort](https://pycqa.github.io/isort/), and additional conventions are described in the [Wiki](https://github.com/optuna/optuna/wiki/Coding-Style-Conventions).
+Code is formatted with [ruff](https://docs.astral.sh/ruff/) and additional conventions are described in the [Wiki](https://github.com/optuna/optuna/wiki/Coding-Style-Conventions).
 Type hints, [PEP484](https://www.python.org/dev/peps/pep-0484/), are checked with [mypy](http://mypy-lang.org/).

 You can check the format, coding style, and type hints at the same time just by executing a script `formats.sh`.
-If your environment is missing some dependencies such as black, blackdoc, flake8, isort or mypy, you will be asked to install them.
+If your environment is missing some dependencies such as ruff or mypy, you will be asked to install them.
 The following commands automatically fix format errors by auto-formatters.

 ```bash